niks-03/Youtube_Video_Transcriber/README.md

 ### This project is build for Transcribing the Youtube Videos.
 Also the summarization of transcribed text is done and both are displayed on the webpage
 ### We did not use any NLP frameworks for summarizing the text, intead we use a free website that helps in summarizing the text and for that automation is done using 'Selenium' framework.
-### Here we used the IBM cloud service of 'Audio-to-Text' and for that you wil require the
+### Here we used the IBM cloud service of 'Audio-to-Text' and for that you will require the
   * apikey = 'api-key-of-your-cloud-service(audio-to-text)'
   * url = 'url-of-cloud-service'